 - 1. Remove power from the power supply unit. - 2.
 Press the REX button on the power supply unit. - 3.
-Apply power to the unit with REX button pressed. - Release the REX button. - You now have 15 seconds to program a new Programming code into the access control unit using the default code based on the PIN code length you chose (see Table 4) before the controller reverts to the existing code.
+Apply power to the unit with REX button pressed. - 4.
+Release the REX button. - 5.
+You now have 10 seconds to program a new Programming code into the access control unit using the initial default code 1234, before the controller reverts to the existing code.

-5.9.18 Replacing a Lost Normal/Secure Code
+5.9.19 Exiting Secure Mode if Normal/Secure Code was Lost